 Located just 40 km north-west of London near Parkhill, this maple syrup farm is open between the last February weekend and early April.
 They run educational tours between 9 am and 2 pm.
 During the same hours, you can enjoy brunches in their pancake house every weekend for the whole duration of the maple season.

 Address: 27382 Coldstream Rd RR5, Parkhill, Ontario; Phone: 519-232 9041

 Travel time from downtown London, ON: 36 min and 41 km

 • Ryan’s Sweet Maple

 Throughout the maple syrup season from mid-February to the end of March, they run syrup production tours with demonstrations and wagon rides during weekends.
-On March 13 and 14, 2021, they serve pancake breakfast at the Kiwanis Club of Forest Ontario in Forest Legion Hall as an annual fundraising event.
+On one mid-March weekend they serve pancake breakfast at the Kiwanis Club of Forest Ontario in Forest Legion Hall as an annual fundraising event.